celestiaorg/celestia-node/docs/adr/adr-006-befp.md

 ## Detailed Design
 It should be generated when after repairing the entire block, we detect recovered data does not match with its respective row/column roots.
 The result of RepairExtendedDataSquare will be an error [ErrByzantineRow](https://github.com/celestiaorg/rsmt2d/blob/f34ec414859fc834835ea97ed54300404eec1ac5/extendeddatacrossword.go#L18-L22)/[ErrByzantineCol](https://github.com/celestiaorg/rsmt2d/blob/f34ec414859fc834835ea97ed54300404eec1ac5/extendeddatacrossword.go#L28-L32):

-Both of these errors consist of column/row numbers that do not match with the Merkle root and shares that were successfully repaired and verified(all correct shares).
+Both of these errors consist of row/column numbers that do not match with the Merkle root and shares that were successfully repaired and verified (all correct shares).

 Using this info we need to prepare a fraud proof that will consist of:
 1. Block height;